anurag3753/dsa/6 - Main Notes/clean code introduction.md

     - **Bjarne Stroustrup**: Clean code should be elegant and efficient, doing one thing well.
 	    - Elegant code: Is the code that does a lot of things in few words.
 	    - Efficient Code: is code that uses very less CPU cycles
-    - **Grady Booch**: Clean code is simple, direct, and reads like well-written prose.-
+    - **Grady Booch**: Clean code is simple, direct, and reads like well-written prose.
-    - **Michael Feathers**: Clean code looks like it was written by someone who cares.-
+    - **Michael Feathers**: Clean code looks like it was written by someone who cares.
     - **Ward Cunningham**: Clean code is predictable, with routines that meet expectations.

 ### The Boy Scout Rule

 - The idea of leaving code better than you found it is introduced, inspired by Robert Baden Powell's exhortation to leave the world better than you found it.
 This encourages developers to make small improvements to the codebase continuously.

-### The Challenges of Rigid Systems

-- Rigid systems are described as unpredictable and difficult to estimate, leading to frustration and blown estimates.
-The text humorously illustrates the challenges of dealing with such systems.

 ### Lessons Learned